 is a

-critical time when both threads are both “stopped” simultaneously.For this reason commit needs
+critical time when both threads are “stopped” simultaneously.For this reason commit needs

 to be as fast as possible, to maximize parallelism and responsiveness.